-If you are unsure if your relationship makes you eligible to file a claim, don’t hesitate to contact the experienced legal team at Parker Law Firm.
+If you are unsure if your relationship makes you eligible to file a claim, don’t hesitate to contact the experienced wrongful death attorneys at Parker Law Firm.
 Every family is different, and family relationships are not always easily defined.
-Attorney Brad Parker can help you examine your situation and determine what options are available to you.
+Our wrongful death attorneys can help you examine your situation and determine what options are available to you.

 Types of Compensation Available for Surviving Family Members in Texas

 While no amount of money can bring back your loved one or undo the pain your family has experienced, compensation can help ease some of the financial and emotional burden.
 Often the deceased played a vital role in the stability and security of your family.
 As you face the grieving process and begin to move forward with your life, you should not have to worry about how you will pay your bills without your loved one’s income or stress about how you will be able to take care of your children without his daily presence.
 A wrongful death claim can help ease these burdens for families by obtaining compensation for:

 - Lost income and benefits

 - Lost love, companionship and comfort

 Additionally, Texas law allows surviving family members to seek exemplary damages in certain cases, where the death was a result of a willful act, omission or gross negligence of the person responsible.
 Exemplary damages, also known as punitive damages, are meant to punish the responsible party for the negligent and reckless behavior.

 Contact Our Experienced Bedford Wrongful Death Attorneys Today

 Surviving family members have two years from the date of the death to file a wrongful death claim.
 If you fail to pursue a case outside this statute of limitation, the courts will refuse to hear your case.